BackupTheBerlios/hjb-svn/trunk/docs/rst/hjb-servlet.rst

 Command Dispatch
 ----------------

-HJB Servlet handles POST, GET and DELETE requests if they match specific URL patterns (see `the JMS command list`_ for all the URL patterns).
+The HJB Servlet handles POST, GET and DELETE requests if they match specific URL patterns (`the JMS command list`_ contains the full list of all supported patterns).

-* On receiving a matching request, if the request's URL does not map to a JMS object that is present in the JMS runtime, or if HJB servlet cannot handle it in another way, the servlet responds with *404 Not Found*.
+* On receiving a matching request, if the request's URL does not map to a JMS object that is present in the JMS runtime, or if the HJB servlet cannot handle it in another way, the servlet responds with *404 Not Found*.

-* On receiving a request that can be handled, the HJB servlet will successfully create a JMS command and schedule its execution.
+* However, if the matching request can be handled, the HJB servlet will create a JMS command and schedule its execution.
 See `JMS Commands`_ for further information.
+The return response will be derived from the result of executing the command.

 Maintaining references to JMS Objects
 -------------------------------------

 HJB Servlet allows

-* registration of Provider supplied administrable JMS objects, such as connection factories and destinations.
+* the registration of any administrable JMS objects supplied by the JMS provider, i.e., connection factories and destinations.

-* creation of JMS connections, sessions, consumers, subscribers, producers and consumers at runtime using the JMS API.
+* the runtime creation of JMS connections, sessions, consumers, subscribers, producers and consumers using the JMS API.

-All of these objects are held in memory by the HJB runtime, which provides access to them via URIs that have particular patterns.
+Any JMS objects that are created are held in memory in the HJB runtime application, and the servlet provides access to them via URIs that match specific patterns.

-* HJB servlet is accessible from the servlet container on a particular context path and root.
-Its URI is denoted below as HJB_ROOT.
+* The HJB servlet itself is accessible via the hosting servlet container on a particular context path and root.
+Its URI is denoted in rest of the text as HJB_ROOT.

-* Each object's path is below the path of the object responsible for registering or creating it.
+* Each JMS object's path is below the path of the object responsible for registering or creating it.

 * Where the an object's creator or registrar can create several instances of the object, the object's URI is suffixed with its creation index.
-The creation index is the number of instances created/registered by its creator/registrar at the time it was created/register.
+The creation index is the number of instances created/registered by its creator/registrar at the time the object itself was created/register.

 This leads to the URI space in the table below.
 Note that these URIs denote the *conceptual* location of a JMS object in the the HJB runtime.
-They will not necessarily be URLs that respond to an HTTP request - in general, HJB's behaviour is implemented by sending requests to child paths of the these URIs (cf. `the JMS command list`_).
+They will not necessarily be URLs that respond to an HTTP request - in general, HJB's actions are implemented by sending requests to child paths of these URIs (cf. `the JMS command list`_).

+.. _the JMS command list: ./command-list.html
+.. _JMS commands: ./command-dispatch.html

 .. class:: display-items